ruppo-912116/ruppo-912116/README.md

 - 👋 Hi guys, I’m Rupan
-- 👀 I’m interested in problem solving and competitive programming though i am slow as turtle
+- 👀 I’m interested in problem solving and competitive programming though i am slow as a turtle.

 <!---
 ruppo-912116/ruppo-912116 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.